-C.2.1 To avoid failures due to improper design of a rope, it is important to understand and distinguish the factors that play a role in causing compression fatigue.
-Compression fatigue should be separated in the following effects.

-a) Tension-tension fatigue due to cycling at low loads:

-Cycling at low loads can give more damage to materials than cycling the same range at a higher load.
-With aramids, this effect can be more explicit than with, e.g. PET[13], but the principle is similar.
-The cause of this fatigue effect is partly from the fact that aramids are less abrasion-resistant.
-During the low load cycling, the movement in a rope is relatively high causing abrasion, but this can be minimized by applying a marine finish and rope jacket material[12], [13], [15].
-This has been demonstrated for marine finished aramids with a commonly utilized testing standard for tension fatigue the thousand cycle load limit (TCLL), see Reference [12].

-b) Compression of filaments due to length differences, e.g. in the splice area:

-When aramid filaments are compressed for more than a 0,6 % strain (up to 1 %), a weak spot will be created which is generally referred to as a kink-band[14].
-The effect of such kink-band with regards to the strength of the filament is only significant when the fibre is repetitively compressed more than 0,6 % for at least several hundreds of cycles.
-When the fibre is subjected to 0,5 % or less compressive strain, studies have showed that no strength loss is found even after several hundred thousands of cycles[8].
-Especially when filaments are locked into their position, this effect might appear.
-This affects the splice area (and ropes with large length differences within the rope also causing low strength efficiency).

-- C.2.2 The risk from the axial compression fatigue can be minimized by the following methods. - a) Improve rope design to minimize local compression especially in the splice areas; - b) Establish proper rope minimum tension criteria and analysis procedure; - c) Conduct rope axial compression fatigue test to demonstrate adequate resistance to failure.
+- C.2.1 To avoid failures due to improper design of a rope, it is important to understand and distinguish the factors that play a role in causing compression fatigue.
+Compression fatigue should be separated in the following effects. - a) Tension-tension fatigue due to cycling at low loads. - Cycling at low loads in general gives more damage to materials than cycling the same range at a higher load.
+The cause of this fatigue effect is partly from the fact that these fibres are less abrasion resistant. - During the low load cycling, the movement in a rope is relatively high, causing abrasion. - b) Compression of filaments due to length differences, e.g. in the splice area. - Data on polyarylate fibres indicate that, when filaments are compressed for more than a 0,5 % strain, a weak spot will be created, which is generally referred to as a kink-band.
+When the fibre is subjected to 0,5 % or less compressive strain, studies have shown that no strength loss is found, even after several hundred thousand of cycles.
+Especially when filaments are locked into their position, this effect will appear.
+This affects the splice area (and ropes with large length differences within the rope, also causing low strength efficiency). - C.2.2 The risk from the axial compression fatigue can be minimized by the following methods. - a) Improve rope design to minimize local compression, especially in the splice areas. - b) Establish proper rope minimum tension criteria and analysis procedure. - c) Conduct rope axial compression fatigue test to demonstrate adequate resistance to failure.